-All students are expected to stay in their assigned classes until at least the first midterm grade report, unless an obvious need for change exists.
+All students are expected to stay in their assigned classes for the first month of the semester, unless an obvious need for change exists.
 Obvious need might include:

-- 1. A computer generated scheduling error
+- 1. A computer-generated scheduling error - 2.
+Incorrectly leveled students

-- 2. Having the same teacher in the past, with an unsuccessful academic experience the previous year

-- 3. Incorrectly leveled students

-- 4. Career path changes

-There are two types of schedule changes that are processed during the school year:
+There are two types of schedule changes that are processed during the school year.